-- Colour Balance: Lets you adjust colour and tonal balance for general colour correction in the image. - Replace Colour: Tags one or more ranges of the full colour spectrum that require adjustment in the image, then apply variations in hue, saturation, and/or brightness to just those colour regions (not to be confused with the simpler Replace Colour Tool). - Selective Colour: Lets you add or subtract a certain percentage of cyan, magenta, yellow, and/or black ink for creating effects. - Channel Mixer: Modifies a colour channel using a mix of the current colour channels. - Gradient Map: Lets you remap greyscale (lightness) information in the image to a selected gradient. - Lens Filter: Adjusts the colour balance for warming or cooling down your photos.
+- Colour Balance: Lets you adjust colour and tonal balance for general colour correction in the image. - Replace Colour: Tags one or more ranges of the full colour spectrum that require adjustment in the image, then apply variations in hue, saturation, and/or brightness to just those colour regions (not to be confused with the simpler Replace Colour Tool). - Transfer Colour: Lets you transfer colour from a source image, layer or selection to a target image, layer or selection. - Selective Colour: Lets you add or subtract a certain percentage of cyan, magenta, yellow, and/or black ink for creating effects. - Channel Mixer: Modifies a colour channel using a mix of the current colour channels. - Gradient Map: Lets you remap greyscale (lightness) information in the image to a selected gradient. - Lens Filter: Adjusts the colour balance for warming or cooling down your photos.
 It digitally mimics the placement of a filter on the front of your camera lens. - Black and White: Used for greyscale conversion with controllable source channel input. - Threshold: Creates a monochromatic (black and white) rendering.
-You can set the threshold, i.e. the lightness or grey value above which colours are inverted. - Equalize: Evenly distributes the lightness levels between existing bottom (darkest) and top (lightest) values. - Invert: Inverts the colours, giving the effect of a photographic negative. - Clarity: Lets you sharpen up your photos using local contrast.
+You can set the threshold, i.e. the lightness or grey value above which colours are inverted. - Equalize: Evenly distributes the lightness levels between existing bottom (darkest) and top (lightest) values. - Invert: Inverts the colours, giving the effect of a photographic negative.

-Posterize: Produces a special effect by reducing the image to a limited number of colours.
+- Clarity: Lets you sharpen up your photos using local contrast. - Posterize: Produces a special effect by reducing the image to a limited number of colours.

 Instead of the manual tonal adjustments above, the PhotoPlus Image menu lets you correct shadow/highlight values in an image automatically.
-Adjust>AutoLevels or Adjust>AutoContrast may do the job in one go; if not, you can use Adjust>Levels or
+Adjust>AutoLevels or Adjust>AutoContrast may do the job in one go; if not, you can use Adjust>Levels or Adjust>Shadow/Highlight/Midtone.

-Adjust>Shadow/Highlight/Midtone.
 (See PhotoPlus Help for details.)